0xProject/0x-docs/docs/market-makers/introduction.md

 ### An Exclusive Source of Liquidity

-In its role as a DEX aggregator, the Swap API integrates both on- and off-chain liquidity.
+In its role as a liqudity aggregator, 0x's APIs integrates both on- and off-chain liquidity.
 On-chain liquidity is sourced by sampling smart contract liquidity pools, such as Uniswap and Curve.
 Off-chain liquidity is sourced from professional market makers via the 0x Request-for-Quote (“RFQ”) System.

 If integrators request a standard quote from the Swap API, part or all of their quote may be sourced via the **RFQ** system.
 In this system, the Swap API aggregates quotes from professional market makers, alongside quotes from AMMs.
 If the market-maker quotes are more competitive than AMM quotes, they may be included in the final price shown to the end-user.
 The end-user’s liquidity is ultimately provided by a combination of AMMs and professional market makers. _Everything happens under-the-hood!_